 I could hardly conjure a sentence when White recently sat near me in a local Nashville restaurant, but we’ll keep this strictly professional.
 We’re here to talk about what this talented rocker, savvy businessman and iconoclastic hipster can teach us about branding.

-From a consistent color scheme to unconventional marketing tactics, it’s a surprising amount.
+And from a consistent color scheme to unconventional marketing tactics, it’s a surprising amount.
 Here are 7 lessons you can learn from, even if you don’t know a single guitar lick.

 1. Tell a story

 Every item in Third Man Records in Nashville makes it clear White is a master of setting a scene.
-His creative touch is seen throughout the store, venue, studio, and everything else he touches.
+His creative touch is seen throughout the store, venue, studio, and all else he touches.